 Pelvic Floor Issues:

-The pelvic floor is a group of muscles and ligaments which support the bladder, uterus (womb) and bowel.
+A pelvic floor is a group of muscles and ligaments that support the bladder, uterus (womb), and bowel.

-Pelvic floor muscle pain and weakness is very common during and after pregnancy.
-Due to the increased stress on the pelvic floor, it can lead reduced bladder and bowel control.
+Pelvic floor muscle pain and weakness are very common during and after pregnancy.
+The increased stress on the pelvic floor can lead to reduced bladder and bowel control.

 Most pelvic floor issues tend to resolve themselves with treatment involving regular pelvic floor exercises within 6 months.
-However if they don’t resolve, be sure to reach out one of our pregnancy and women’s health physiotherapists.
+However, if they don’t resolve, be sure to reach out to one of our pregnancy and women’s health physiotherapists.
 We’re here to help!